irondarrius/IronOcr.Examples/how-to/setup-ios/README.md

-# Conducting OCR on iOS with .NET MAUI
+# Implementing OCR in .NET MAUI for iOS Devices

 ***Based on <https://ironsoftware.com/how-to/setup-ios/>***